mdziadkowiec/homepage/about.markdown

 ## WorkShops & Trainings

 As a student of [University of Science & Technology](https://www.agh.edu.pl/), I was a Chair Man of [MacKN](https://www.mackn.agh.edu.pl/) where I gave open lectures about iPhone Apps Development.
-After that, I started proving close workshops for the biggest tech companies in Poland.
+After that, I started providing close workshops for the biggest tech companies in Poland.
 I was providing trainings for companies like Allegro, Comarch, and Volvo IT.
 My trainings were about Modern Web Apps Development (topics related to HTML5/CSS3 and JavaScript) and iPhone Development (in both Objective-C since 2008 and Swift since 2015).

 ## Knowleadge & Experience